-The plant’s powerful properties have made it a popular herb for health since its discovery thousands of years ago.
+The plant’s powerful properties (including antimicrobial, antioxidant and anti inflammatory) have made it a popular herb for health since its discovery thousands of years ago.
 In ancient Greece, Rome, and Egypt, it was highly praised for its ability to soothe the body and soul.

 Peppermint Oil Benefits

 Whether you’re suffering from indigestion or skin irritations, peppermint oil can come in handy.
 This versatile plant extract is able to treat and soothe a wide range of illnesses.